theodo-group/LLPhant/README.md

 ## Usage

-You can use OpenAI or Ollama as LLM.
+You can use OpenAI, Mistral or Ollama as LLM.

 ### OpenAI